-You meticulously choose his food, schedule routine checkups and give him plenty of exercise.
+You meticulously choose their food, schedule routine checkups and give them plenty of exercise.
 But you’re not a dentist.
 How do you know what’s going on in your pet’s mouth?

 Gum Disease — It’s Not Just for Humans